 Craig is Deputy Director of the CUNY Urban Food Policy Institute.
 He comes to us from the New York City Department of Health and Mental Hygiene’s Center for Health Equity where he developed and implemented strategies to make it easier for consumers to buy healthier products in food retail venues throughout New York City.
 He graduated with an MPH in Public Health Nutrition from the CUNY School of Public Health and has a diverse professional background that includes business management, secondary school education, regional agriculture, and technical training.

-Charita Johnson is Program Manager for the CUNY Urban Food Policy Institute’s Youth Food Educators (YOFE), which prepares young people in Upper Manhattan to develop and launch countermarketing campaigns against the promoters of unhealthy food.
+Charita Johnson is the Director of Youth Programs for the CUNY Urban Food Policy Institute’s Youth Food Educators (YOFE), which prepares young people in Upper Manhattan to develop and launch countermarketing campaigns against the promoters of unhealthy food.
 She has a deep interest in community nutrition, nutrition education, food security, and improving access to healthy and affordable foods in low-income neighborhoods- passions she developed while interning at the Harlem Neighborhood Health Action Center (formerly the Harlem District Public Health Office), where she observed firsthand the health disparities that burden underserved communities.
 In addition to her public health work, she is also the founder and director of a youth mentoring program, My Sista’s Keeper.
 She holds an MS in Nutritional Sciences from Rutgers University.